jfrog/artifactory-bosh-release/README.md

 ```

 - To use this release you must provide the Artifactory license string
-in an environment variable called ARTIFACTORY_LICENSE (provide the full license string without whitespace or line breaks in the environment variable)
+in an environment variable called ARTIFACTORY_LICENSE.

 To deploy into a development environment: